arkovia/acts/arkovia-constitution-act.md

 - Banking Infrastructure

 ### Section 4: Free Healthcare
-Arkovia believes in free healthcare for its citizens at no cost to its citizens.
-Healthcare costs will be covered in tax.
+Arkovia will devote resources to provide free healthcare for its citizens.

 ### Section 5: Free Education
-Arkovia believes in providing free education throughout life for all citizens.
+Arkovia will devote resources to provide free education throughout life for all citizens.

 ### Section 6: Welfare
+Arkovia will devote resources to provide welfare to citizens.

-Arkovia believes in state welfare.
-Arkovia's aim is provide basic safety nets for citizens who are disabled, homeless, staving or unemployed, to help them recover and keep safe.
+Arkovia's aim is provide basic safety nets for citizens who are disabled, homeless, starving or unemployed, to help them recover and keep safe.

 ### Section 7: Open Sourced Capitalism
 Arkovia believes in open sourced capitalism, with no copyrights, or patents.

-Patents prevent competition by creating monopolies and therefore prevent innovation.
+Patents prevent competition by creating monopolies over concepts, ideas, inventions and therefore prevent further innovation.

 ### Section 8: Patriotism
 Arkovia believes in strong patriotism & political independence.

 ### Section 9: Direct Democracy
-Arkovia believes in Direct Democracy with direct full citizen control over initiatives and legislation.
+Arkovia will provide a direct democracy with full citizen control over initiatives and legislation.

 ### Section 10: Community Cooperation
 Arkovia believes in community cooperation, and collective efforts toward building, growing and developing Arkovia.

 ### Section 11: Transparency
-Arkovia believes in full government transparency, except in areas where national security is involved.
-Arkovia aims to provide open sourced government software, and continuously strive to share news & advancement for all.
+Arkovia will have full government transparency, except in areas where national security is involved.
+Arkovia aims to provide open sourced government software, and continuously strive to share news, developments & advancement for all.

 ### Section 12: Accountability
 Arkovia believes in full accountability of the Government through:

 - Lasting positive change
 - Responsible leadership
-- Justice & Equality
+- Justice and equality
-- Strong Partnerships
+- Strong partnerships
-- Open Organisations
+- Open organisations
-- Responsive Decision Making
+- Responsive decision making
-- Well-Handled Resources
+- Well-handled resources
-- People-Driven Work
+- People-driven work
-- Empowered and effective staff
+- Empowered and effective employees

 ## Part 4: Genesis Council
 ### Section 1: Preamble